| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 SEASONAL WIND ENERGY STORAGE:

-If instead of being constrained off half of the average winter generation is stored at an efficiency of 50%, the total available generation per annum per kW of wind generator peak plate capacity is:
+If instead of being constrained off half of the average winter surplus energy is stored at an efficiency of 50%, the total net extra output energy per annum per kW of wind generator peak plate capacity is:

 VALUE OF SEASONALLY STORED WIND ENERGY:

-It has been shown that the combined inefficiency and capital cost of daily energy storage for leveling wind generator output increases the average cost of wind generated energy from $.145 / kWh to about $.42 / kWh.
-Addition of central seasonal energy storage improves energy availability in the summer but only slightly reduces the average cost of wind energy.
+It has been shown that based on assumptions of a storage efficiency of 50% and a storage cost of $0.10 / recovered kWh the combined inefficiency and cost of energy storage for smoothing wind generator output increases the average cost of wind generated energy from $.135 / kWh to about $.4179 / kWh.
+Addition of seasonal energy storage enormously improves the certainty of availability of energy in the summer but does not significantly reduce the net average cost of wind energy.
+Hence the true net cost of base load on-shore wind energy, exclusive of transmission/distribution, is close to $.42 / kWh.

 ENERGY STORAGE AND TRANSMISSION: